nicolestella/COMP3120-GroupD/README.md

 ## APPLICATION OUTLINE

 The application is essentailly a service that allows users to follow and keep up to date with the latest and popular movies.
 Users are allowed to login with their details via third party authentication services.
-Once logged in, the user can add movies to their watchlist and keep track of all the movies that has been watched, and when the user marks a movie as watched, they have to give the movie a rating and review.
-Each movie has their respective details page with displays all the necessary information about the movie such as duration time, release date, languages etc. The application consists of three different pages: HomePage, ProfilePage and MovieDetailsPage.
+Once logged in, the user can add movies to their watchlist and keep track of all the movies that has been watched.
+An logged in user can also leave ratings to particular movies, which will displayed in the reviews sections for that particular movie.
+Each movie has their respective details page with displays all the necessary information about the movie such as duration time, release date, languages etc. Initially, the team decided to use the API from IMDB, however subject to limited API calls using IMDB, we changed decisions and agreed to use MovieDB API as it didn't have a limitation on the number of API calls per day that would affect the application after deployment.
+Also, during early planning stages, we were aiming to build a similar service for TV shows, however move that requirement out of the MVP as we wanted to focus on the base minimum required functionalities of the application.
+The application's target users are for anyone that wants to keep track of top movies they have watched, get detail information about a movie or generally a cinephilia who loves reviewing movies.
+The application consists of three different pages: HomePage, ProfilePage and MovieDetailsPage.

-#### HomePage

-The HomePage displays all the movies in the database in a tile format.
-On each of these tiles, the movie poster is displayed on the card which is clickable, navigating the user to the details page for that movie.
-On the top of the screen is the AppBar which consists of the application title, search bar, login button and dark mode functionalities.
-On the card, there is also the button to add the movie to the watchlist if you are logged in.
-The search bar matches each character input to the movie title and displays the results in a dropdown list.
-Each list display the smaller version of the movie poster so it is easier for the user to refer to the movie.
-Each list iten is also clickable, navigating the user to the details page of that movie.

-#### ProfilePage

-The ProfilePage is where the logged in user keeps track of their movies list.
-It is quite similar to the Homepage in terms of the format display of movie cards.
-The list here is created by the user when adding movies to their watchlist.
-Once the movie is added to the watchlist, all other functionality works the same as the Homepage

-#### MovieDetailsPage

-On the MovieDetailsPage, all information that is related to the movie is displayed here such as the synopsis and genre.
-If the user wants to know more details about a particular movie, this page will have the necessary information, such as the production staff and actors/actresses featured in the movie, with a search functionality that filters by their name.
-A logged in user can leave reviews for the movie from this page, allowing ratings with comments to be displayed in the reviews section.

 ## MVP IMPLEMENTATION